Getting Started with Score Judge

 Display looks broken

 Try fullscreen mode.
-Check your internet connection — the real-time updates need a stable connection.
+Check your internet connection — real-time updates need a stable connection.
 Clear browser cache if the display seems stuck.

 Judge is confused